indracollective/laravel-revisor/docs/introduction.md

 Laravel Revisor provides robust draft, publishing and versioning for Laravel Eloquent Models.

 There are a good handful of Laravel versioning packages out there with varying approaches.
-Revisor aims to overcome their different trade-offs, offering maximum power, flexibility and interoperability with minimum exposure to complexity.
+Revisor aims to overcome their different trade-offs, offering maximum power, flexibility and interoperability while maintaining a low tolerance for complexity.

 ## Design Goals